miro-interview-test/MiroTakeHomeTest/README.md

 **Note: There are other 3rd party cucumber reporting libraries which can be used depending on which give the tech and product team better readability and faster debugging, improving overall efficiency.**

+### c) Screenshots
+Apart from reports, the original screenshots that are taken to compare can be found in resources/screenshots folder.
+These are deleted before each run for a fresh pair to be created.